 The major problem is that these companies don’t tell you about some of the most important aspects of owning and operating a credit repair business.
-Once you decide to buy software, now you need to also build a website, and find a merchant services company to take credit cards.
+Once you decide to buy credit repair business software, now you need to also build a website, and find a merchant services company to take credit cards.
 Then you need to have a solution to pull credit for your clients and oh yes, get a surety bond or otherwise be certified to do business in your state.
-This business model is clumsy, expensive, very time consuming, and ultimately, very limiting.
+This business model is clumsy, expensive, very time-consuming, and ultimately, very limiting.

 But that’s not the biggest issue with that business model.
 What you must realize is that if you go in this direction to start a credit repair business, you’ll be tied to that business and not be able to earn any income from it unless you are working.
 I’ll discuss the reasons why below.